Click on the images help you identify a black spruce.

 Form

 Small tree with a straight trunk up to 12 inches in diameter and somewhat drooping branches.
-Mature tree usually reaches heights of 20 to 30 feet, though under favorable conditions they can grow 70 to 80 feet.
-Black spruces are often associated with tamarack, balsam fir and white cedar.
-In cold swamps, growth is extremely slow and trees 2 inches in diameter have been found to be more than 125 years old.
+Mature trees usually reach 20 to 30 feet, though under favorable conditions they can grow 70 to 80 feet.
+Black spruce is often associated with tamarack, balsam fir, and white cedar.
+In cold swamps, growth is extremely slow, and trees 2 inches in diameter have been found to be more than 125 years old.

 Bark